 The Final Offer Trick

 You also need to watch out for the so-called “final offer” trick.
 Insurers will try to pressure injured victims into resolving car accident cases by stating that this is the “final offer” or “last chance.”
 The process is more complicated than that.
 Do not get pressured into agreeing to accept less than you deserve simply because an insurer adjuster states that it is a final offer.
-Let your Virginia Beach car accident lawyer take care of this issue.
+Let your lawyer take care of this issue.

 Schedule Your Free Car Accident Consultation in Virginia Beach

-At The Law Firm of Carlton F. Bennett, P.L.L.C., our Virginia auto accident attorney is a tireless advocate for victims and their families.
+At The Law Firm of Carlton F. Bennett, P.L.L.C., our attorney is a tireless advocate for victims and their families.
 If you have any questions about dealing with insurance adjusters after a traffic collision, we can help.
 Get in touch with our firm today for a free, no obligation initial consultation.
 From our Virginia Beach legal office, we handle auto accident injury cases throughout Hampton Roads, including in Newport News, Norfolk, and Suffolk.